zoom/meetingsdk-windows-local-recording-to-S3-bucket-containerized-sample/README.md

-# Meeting SDK for Windows - Local Recording
+# Meeting SDK for Windows - Local Recording on Docker
-A Windows C++ Application demonstrate Zoom Meeting SDK receiving Local Recording from a Zoom Meeting, containerized
+A Windows C++ Application demonstrate Zoom Meeting SDK receiving Local Recording from a Zoom Meeting, containerized on Windows platform.

+Note:
+- Windows containers needs to run on Windows based docker host
+- This sample runs with full GUI.
+While strictly speaking there is no GUI on Windows based docker container, GUI apps are supported.
+- This sample is a community best effort and does not guarantee that Meeting SDK is supported on docker environment.
+- The dockerfile?
+Yeah it could definately be better optimized.
+If you able able to optimize it, do a pull request.

 # Install vcpkg for adding dependency libs.
 You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files